By: Sandra Liliana Ostos - Director of Quality and Environmental Management.

 From the moment the cocoa bean is harvested until the final product goes to market, each stage of the chocolate production process is carefully monitored and subjected to strict quality controls.

 “Maximizing quality in the cocoa value chain requires seamless integration and transparent relationships among growers, providers, and employees.
 Coordinating all process steps from planting to packaging fosters better quality control, sharing of best practices, and innovative feedback.”
-Sandra Ostos |

 A commitment to sensory profile harmony:

 Did you know?💭 Luker Chocolate's pathogen monitoring program focuses on identifying, preventing, and controlling the insidious risks of pathogenic microorganisms.
 This ensures zero tolerance for cross-contamination from Salmonella, which has been identified as the primary pathogen associated with cocoa and its derivatives.
-Spanning four distinct zones within our facility, from direct-contact sites to areas removed from manufacturing processing, this approach serves as a robust initial defense.
+This approach spans four distinct zones within our facility, from direct-contact sites to areas removed from manufacturing processing, and serves as a robust initial defense.
 Our vigilant quality department holds products until microbiological results align with compliance standards, ensuring a secure release.
 If necessary, recall procedures are promptly activated. |

-By steadfastly adhering to these stringent sensory evaluation protocols, from panelist calibration to prototype analysis, we achieve a harmonious sensory profile and maintain it across our entire range.
+By steadfastly adhering to these stringent sensory evaluation protocols, from panellist calibration to prototype analysis, we achieve a harmonious sensory profile and maintain it across our entire range.
 This dedication to consistency encapsulates our mission to provide an experience that delights the senses with every indulgent bite.

 At Luker, our commitment to excellence ensures top-quality chocolate at every stage.
 With rigorous testing, strict certifications, and meticulous allergen management, we guarantee safety and consistency.